delftswa/delftswa.github.io/chapters/docker/index.md

 Additionally, certain issues get a label to indicate the difficulty.
 These difficulty indicators give an indication of the experience needed to contribute to the project.
 There are five levels, ranging from `exp/beginner` to `exp/master`.
 Each level is a guideline that indicates in how far a contributor can help solve issues that might require more knowledge of Docker.
-This is a great way for beginning contributors to familiarize themselves with the Docker contribution process, as much as it ensures that difficult issues are looked at by expert contributors. <br>
+This is a great way for beginning contributors to familiarize themselves with the Docker contribution process, as much as it ensures that difficult issues are looked at by expert contributors. <br/>
 Docker's [Contributor Guide](https://docs.docker.com/project/find-an-issue/) explains this and more in detail.

 ## Windows port

 On October 16, 2014 Microsoft announced a partnership with Docker, Inc. to bring Docker to the Windows platform [[ref]](http://news.microsoft.com/2014/10/15/dockerpr/).
 This partnership includes Microsoft developers being dedicated to the Docker project.
-One such employee has even been top contributor for some time [[ref]](https://twitter.com/taylorb_msft/status/577862692955820032). <br>
+One such employee has even been top contributor for some time [[ref]](https://twitter.com/taylorb_msft/status/577862692955820032). <br/>
 Before this project started, Docker was only useable on Linux.
 The goal is to make it possible to run containers on Windows Server.
 The Docker client, which can be used to manage Docker containers running on Windows, has already been ported to Windows [[ref]](https://github.com/docker/docker/pull/9113).
-Developers from Microsoft are currently porting the Docker daemon to Windows at the Microsoft fork of Docker [[ref]](https://github.com/microsoft/docker/tree/JJHWindowsDaemon).<br>
+Developers from Microsoft are currently porting the Docker daemon to Windows at the Microsoft fork of Docker [[ref]](https://github.com/microsoft/docker/tree/JJHWindowsDaemon).<br/>
 In this section the challenges of porting Docker to Windows will be discussed.
 After this, metrics to be able to asses the portability of Docker will be introduced.

 ### Challenges